Uh oh! We couldn’t find any match.

 Different goals for Bixby might take the same concept as an input but trigger different result views.
 The result views specify different match patterns.

-In this sample capsule, which simulates a simple business search, there are five training samples with different goals:
+In this sample capsule, which simulates a simple business search, there are five training samples with different goals, which are listed in the following table:

 Utterance | Goal |